 The Escalade may seem out of Genesis’ league due to its massive design, but ignore the boxy body, and you get a luxury SUV that has what it takes to give the GLS a run for its money.
 The Escalade is actually much newer than the GLS, having been redesigned for the 2015 model year.
 While not exactly sporty on the outside, it’s roomy on the inside and features much of Cadillac’s latest technology.
 But unlike the Merc and the upcoming Genesis, there’s only one engine available, in the form for a 6.2-liter V-8.
 The massive EcoTec3 unit is rated at 420 horsepower and 460 pound-feet, which might not be as powerful as some options from Mercedes-Benz, but makes the Escalade one of the few large luxury SUVs to still have a naturally aspirated engine.
 An eight-speed automatic transmission moves all that power to the wheels.
 Pricing for the Escalade starts from $73,395, which makes it the most expensive proposition in this comparison.

-Read our speculative review of the BMW X7.
+Read our full review of the 2018 BMW X7.

 It’s really difficult to draw a conclusion here with so many details under wraps.
 And while there are three Genesis sedans available as of this writing, none of them has been on the market enough to get a solid grip on how they’re doing in their respective segments.
 But needless to say, all three are appealing to look at and come with a comprehensive array of premium features, so I guess it’s safe to say that the upcoming GV80 looks good on paper.
 I will update this reviews once more information becomes available, so make sure you stick around for more.

 Read our full review on the Genesis GV80 concept.